 TRADEMARKS

-Any third party trademarks mentioned herein are the property of their respective trademark owners.
-The use or mention of such third party trademarks in these Official Rules or in the Promotion is solely for descriptive purposes and shall in no way imply an endorsement or sponsorship of the Promotion.
+Any third-party trademarks mentioned herein are the property of their respective trademark owners.
+The use or mention of such third-party trademarks in these Official Rules or in the Promotion is solely for descriptive purposes and shall in no way imply an endorsement or sponsorship of the Promotion.

 MISCELLANEOUS: Any attempt to damage or undermine the fair and legitimate operation of this sweepstakes will result in disqualification from the sweepstakes.
 Sweepstakes rules shall be governed and enforced pursuant to Florida law, excluding choice of law provisions.
 Entrants agree to be bound by these rules.
 Void where prohibited.
 Sponsors are entitled to interpret these rules as needed and their decisions are final.
 Sponsors reserve the right to correct typographical, clerical or printing errors in any sweepstakes materials.
 Sponsors may cancel or terminate this sweepstakes promotion if, for any reason beyond their control, the promotion is not capable of being run fairly or securely.

-WINNER LIST/OFFICIAL RULES: For the name of the winner(s), send a self-addressed stamped envelope after July 1, 2016 to “Crayola MooMania, 1003 Orienta Ave, Altamonte Springs, FL.
-32701.”
-Prior to July 30, 2016.
+WINNER LIST/OFFICIAL RULES: For the name of the winner(s), send a self-addressed stamped envelope after October 15, 2017 to “Southern Women’s Show Orlando Sweepstakes Winner , 1003 Orienta Ave., Altamonte Springs, FL 32701.”

 FDF reserves the right to cancel, suspend or terminate this Promotion or any part thereof, if FDF determines, in its sole discretion, that the security, administration, fairness and/or operation of the Promotion has been corrupted or impaired by any non-authorized intervention, network failure, information storage failure, telecommunications failure, malfunction, or any other cause beyond FDF’s control.
 In such an event, FDF will post notice of same at the Promotion Page and select the winner by conducting a random drawing from among all eligible, non-suspect entries received prior to the suspension, cancellation or termination of the Promotion or in such other manner as FDF, in its sole discretion, deems fair and appropriate under the circumstances.